-The Counseling and Clinical Health Psychology program prepares individuals to work in mental health and medical settings, providing assessment, therapy, and consultation services.
+The Counseling and Clinical Health Psychology program prepares individuals to work in mental health and medical settings—including mental health centers, inpatient psychiatric settings, outpatient clinics or group practices, general hospitals, and private or public schools—providing assessment, therapy, and consultation services.
 This program also prepares students to pursue PsyD or PhD degrees in psychology, counseling, or related fields.

 Students receive specialized training in behavioral medicine and collaboration with primary care physicians as well as cognitive behavioral therapy.

 With 12 additional credits, the program fulfills the course requirements for becoming a Licensed Professional Counselor (LPC) in many states, including Pennsylvania.